habruening/htmlkit/README.md

-The purpose of HTMLKit is.
+The purpose of HTMLKit is

 1. A Clojure syntax for JS
 2. HTML event handling

+.

 Compared to ClojureScript or libraries like Squint, HTMLKit does not compile Clojure code into JS.
 HTMLKit is only a simple syntax conversion, so that JS can easier be created dynamically and integrated into Hiccup.
 If you use htmlkit/js, you directly write JS with all the semantic of JS and mutability.
 It does not only feel like writing JS.
 It is writing JS, but in a homoiconic way.